 Benny earned an impressive reputation playing for local semipro teams and Niagara University.
 In 1917 he showed up unannounced at the Bisons’ camp with his catching gear and was offered $5 a day to warm up pitchers and occasionally fill in on the field.
 His mother thought her son’s talent was grossly underutilized and minced no words in expressing that opinion to the Bisons’ manager, Patsy Donovan.
 She personally called the skipper to berate him for not playing her son and giving him more of a chance.
 Taken aback by the conversation, and somewhat at a loss for words, Donovan agreed to play Benny the next day.
 Finally presented with an opportunity to be in the lineup, Benny quickly demonstrated his fine defensive skills and accurate throwing arm.

 Bengough, a right-handed batter, played in 65 games for the Bisons in 1918; then his .276 batting average in 103 games in 1919 attracted the attention of New York Yankees scout Paul Krichell.
-After being sidelined with an injury during the 1920 season, Bengough became the regular receiver in 1921, hitting .275.
+After being sidelined with an injury during the 1920 season, Bengough became the Bisons’ regular receiver in 1921, hitting .275.
 The Yankees had a working agreement with the Bisons and purchased his contract in 1922 for four players and $10,000.

 Standing only 5-feet-7 and weighing a mere 145 pounds when he joined the Yankees in 1923, Bengough closely resembled a batboy rather than a major-league prospect; his playing weight would eventually hover around 170 pounds.
 He quickly demonstrated an accurate throwing arm and error-free glove work behind the plate.
 Early in spring training, Bengough’s aggressive leadership in taking charge and directing veteran pitchers impressed manager Miller Huggins as well as sportswriters.
 “Benny Bengough … proceeded to run the entire team in his first attempt to handle the Yankee pitchers in a game at New Orleans.
 In consequence, Ben has caught Huggins’ eye and will hang on with the Yanks this season.”3 Bengough comfortably settled in as the third-string catcher behind Wally Schang and Fred Hofmann.
-The 1923 team won the American League pennant and then its first World Series, over the New York Giants.
+The 1923 Yankees won the American League pennant and then their first World Series, over the New York Giants.
 Bengough did not play in the Series.

 The club fell to second place in 1924 and finished a disastrous seventh in 1925.
 Huggins decided rebuilding was in order and started housecleaning on a wholesale level.
 He believed that age, injuries, and possibly diminished eyesight had caught up with 36-year-old catcher Wally Schang.
-On the same day (June 2) that Lou Gehrig famously replaced Wally Pipp at first base; Benny Bengough took over as the Yankees’ starting catcher.
+On the same day (June 2) that Lou Gehrig famously replaced Wally Pipp at first base, Benny Bengough took over as the Yankees’ starting catcher.
 He posted a respectable .258 batting average in 95 games; Schang finished the season serving as the backup, and was traded to the St. Louis Browns in the offseason.

 As newcomers to the Yankees, Bengough and young Lou Gehrig were assigned to room together.
 The two ex-college men immediately hit it off and forged a strong, lasting friendship.
 Bengough also became a favorite of Babe Ruth.
 They started a pregame ritual of warming up together, a habit Ruth felt brought good luck.
 It was from this daily ritual that Bengough’s nickname was derived.

 Ruth was notoriously bad at remembering names.
 In most cases he simply referred to males as Kid and females as Sister.
 In seeking out Benny for their pregame warmup, Ruth couldn’t come up with the name of his little buddy.
 The closest he could come to Benny was remembering Barney Google, a popular comic-strip character at the time.
 Ruth proceeded to start barking for “Googles.”
-Teammates roared, and knew what was up; from that day on; Benny was christened with the monikers of Barney or Googles.4 Ruth and Bengough remained close friends as teammates and beer-drinking partners.
+Teammates roared, and knew what was up; from that day on, Benny was christened with the monikers of Barney or Googles.4 Ruth and Bengough remained close friends as teammates and beer-drinking partners.
 Benny was part of Babe’s inner circle of friends, accompanying the Bambino on offseason barnstorming tours and hunting trips.

 Bengough claimed to have the most mispronounced last name in all of baseball history.
 “Almost everybody called me ‘Bengow,’ ” he said.
 Yankees owner Jacob Ruppert “called me ‘Benkopf.’
 But the way my name was really pronounced was ‘Bengoff.’
 "5

 The rebuilt 1926 Yankees included talented rookies Tony Lazzeri and Mark Koenig.
 The team supplemented its receiving corps by purchasing Pat Collins from the Browns, to back up Bengough.
-The future looked bright during the spring of 1926, when Benny was glowingly labeled “the best fielding catcher in the American League”6 In actuality, Bengough was affected by a sore throwing arm that soon limited his playing time and provided Collins with an opportunity to see most of the action.
+The future looked bright during the spring of 1926, when Benny was glowingly labeled “the best fielding catcher in the American League.”6 In actuality, Bengough was affected by a sore throwing arm that soon limited his playing time and provided Collins with an opportunity to see most of the action.

 The arm didn’t improve and Bengough decided to seek the services of John “Bonesetter” Reese, a trainer in Youngstown, Ohio, with no medical credentials but who was renowned for his ability to work players through “atrophied soup-bones” or bad-arm situations.
 While the Yankees were in Cleveland, Bengough asked roommate Lou Gehrig to accompany him on a trip to see Reese.
 Gehrig agreed to go along and handle the driving.
 The roommates rose at 5 A.M. and drove from Cleveland to Youngstown for Benny’s scheduled treatment, leaving enough time to arrive back in Cleveland for the game.
 Unfortunately the treatment was ineffective and Bengough’s arm woes persisted.7